 In New York the licensing agency is the State Education Department, Albany, New York.
-Examinations are given twice a year.
-Applicants are required to furnish evidence of adequate preprofessional as well as professional education, of good moral character, and of being at least 21 years of age.
-Application for the examination must be filed at least 30 days before the scheduled date and must be accompanied by a fee of \$30.
+Examinations are given semiannually, in January and June, in Ithaca, New York.
+Applicants are required to furnish evidence of adequate pre-professional as well as professional education, of good moral character, and of being at least 21 years of age.
+Application for the examination must be filed at least 15 days before the scheduled date, and must be accompanied by a fee of ten dollars.
+Before a licensee can legally undertake practice in New York his license must be duly registered by the county clerk in the county in which his place of business is located.

-Students
+Catalogue of Students

-GRADUATE STUDENTS, 1952-53
+GRADUATE STUDENTS